voxel51/fiftyone/docs/source/teams/installation.rst

 To work with FiftyOne datasets whose media are stored in Amazon S3, you simply need to provide
 `AWS credentials <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-a-configuration-file>`_
-to your Teams client with read access to the relevant files.
+to your Teams client with read access to the relevant objects and buckets.

 You can do this in any of the following ways: